 - Blocking a specific IP or range

-- Hacking into other students' personal clients or Kali VMs
+- Hacking into other learners' personal clients or Kali VMs

 Our lab firewall will automatically issue a temporary ban on your account as part of a defensive mechanism we have put in place if a user initiates multiple concurrent connections to the lab over a short period of time.
 This temporary ban will expire after 10 minutes.
 Please ensure that you are not logging in from multiple locations and when you disconnect from the VPN, ensure that you use the ctrl-c keyboard combination to kill the connection as simply closing the terminal may just background the connection.
 Please be aware that attempting to connect to the lab while the ban is in effect will reset the ban timer so you must allow for 10 minutes to pass before attempting a new connection.